 Most meteors are very small, some as tiny as a grain of sand, so they disintegrate in the air.
 Larger ones that reach the Earth's surface are called meteorites and are rare.

-Facts about meteor showers
+Annual meteor showers

 Meteors are often seen falling from the sky alone — one here, one there.
 But there are certain times in a year when dozens or even hundreds of meteors per hour will light up the sky, seemingly coming from one part of the sky, radiating in all directions, and falling toward Earth one after the other.

-Orionids: The Orionid meteor shower, as mentioned above, showers the earth with meteors from the Halley's comet which orbits the sun every 75 to 76 years.
-The Orionids shower happens every October and can last for a week, treating patient observers to a show of 50-70 shooting stars per hour at its peak.
+Orionids: The Orionid meteor shower produces meteors from Halley's comet, which orbits the sun every 75 to 76 years.
+The Orionid shower happens every October and can last for a week, treating patient observers to a show of 50 to 70 shooting stars per hour at its peak.

 People living in the Northern Hemisphere are in the best position to observe the most beautiful meteor showers.
 For example, North America is right below the region of the sky where the January Quadrantids shower appears.